dcantill/Active-Directory-Home-Lab/README.md

 <h1>Active Directory Home Lab 🧪</h1>

 <h2>Description 📃</h2>
-The project entails setting up a virtual machine on Microsoft Azure to function as a honeypot, monitoring real-time RDP brute-force attacks globally.
-A tailored PowerShell script is used to gather and sift through Windows Event Viewer logs, identifying failed login attempts to the virtual machine by attackers and then utilizing a third-party API data collection tool to plot their geographic locations.
+The project involves setting up a home lab environment using virtual machines managed by Active Directory to simulate an enterprise-level network.
+By deploying Windows Server 2019 and running a custom PowerShell script to create thousands of users, Active Directory will be used to centralize user authentication and several other access control features.
+This dynamic environment aims to replicate an enterprise-level network administration, serving as a valuable platform for  research and training.

 <br />

 ## Tools and Technologies Utilized ⚙️:

-1. **Windows 10 ISO:** Deployed for creating and managing the honeypot environment.
+1. **Windows 10 ISO:**
-2. **Windows Server 2019:** Employed to meticulously sift through Windows Event Viewer logs, isolating failed RDP events.
+2. **Windows Server 2019:** Deployed to configure server management tools and features within the home lab.
-3. **Oracle Virtualbox:** Utilized to establish a secure connection with the virtual machine.
+3. **Oracle Virtualbox:** Utilized to deploy Windows 10 and Windows Server 2019 virtual machines.
-4. **Windows PowerShell:** Integrated for tracking and analyzing geographical data via API.
+4. **Windows PowerShell:** Integrated for generating thousands of "users" to manage in Active Directory.

 <h2>Environments Used 💻</h2>